pandas-dev/pandas/doc/source/io.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``read_csv`` is capable of inferring delimited (not necessarily
-comma-separated) files.
-YMMV, as pandas uses the :class:`python:csv.Sniffer`
+comma-separated) files, as pandas uses the :class:`python:csv.Sniffer`
 class of the csv module.
+For this, you have to specify ``sep=None``.

 .. ipython:: python
    :suppress: